-Although the cerebellum is only 10 percent of brain volume, it houses over 50 percent of the brain's total neurons.
-Neuroscientists are perplexed by this disproportionate ratio of neurons...
+Although the cerebellum constitutes only 10 percent of the brain by volume, it houses over 50 percent of the brain's total neurons.
+Neuroscientists are perplexed by this disproportionate ratio of neurons.
 Whatever the cerebellum is doing to optimize brain function and improve cognition, it recruits a lot of neurons to do it.

 Brain-Training Games Increase Sedentary Screen Time

-In the recent New York Times article, Tara Parker-Pope concludes that, “While there is no real risk to participating in the many unproven brain-training games available online and through smartphones, experts say, consumers should know that the scientific jury is still out on whether they are really boosting brain health or just paying hundreds of dollars to get better at a game.”
+In the Times article, Tara Parker-Pope wrote, “While there is no real risk to participating in the many unproven brain-training games available online and through smartphones, experts say, consumers should know that the scientific jury is still out on whether they are really boosting brain health or just paying hundreds of dollars to get better at a game.”

 I slightly disagree.
 I believe these programs do have a risk because they add more sedentary screen time to a person's day.
-This additional time spent on a mobile device or computer takes away from time that people could spend: breaking a sweat, exploring the world, interacting with friends and family, making art, playing a musical instrument, writing, reading a novel, daydreaming, practicing mindfulness meditation, etc.
+This additional time spent on a mobile device or computer takes away from time that people could spend breaking a sweat, exploring the world, interacting with friends and family, making art, playing a musical instrument, writing, reading a novel, daydreaming, practicing mindfulness meditation, etc.

-I have written dozens of Psychology Today blog posts about lifestyle choices and daily habits that improve brain structure, connectivity, and cognitive function.
-For this post, I did a meta-analysis of the most recent neuroscience studies and compiled a list of habits that can improve cognitive function for people from every generation.
-These eight habits can improve cognitive function and protect against cognitive decline for a lifespan.
+I did a meta-analysis of recent neuroscience studies to compile a list of habits that can improve cognitive function for people in every generation.
+These habits can improve cognitive function and protect against cognitive decline for a lifespan.